Tangled Up in Blue - Dylan Project

 Tangled up in blue."

-"all the people I used to know, they're an illusion to me now
+I can't get the line "all the people I used to know, they're an illusion to me now

 some are mathmeticians, some are carpenters' wives."